-You must be 100% committed to attending the Bendigo Health Accelerator (BHx) which will be located in Bendigo.
-A minimum of one founder from each startup will be required to commit to compulsory attendance for two to three days per week during this period.
+You must be 100% committed to attending the Bendigo Health Accelerator (BHx) which will be located in the regional Victorian city of Bendigo.
+The program is a 15-week accelerator program and runs from 22 June to 25 September 2020.
+One founder as a minimum from each Startup will be required to commit to compulsory attendance for two to three days per week during this period.

-The 13-week program runs from 4 May - 31 July 2020.
-In the final weeks of the program you will work to refine your pitch in preparation for DemoDay.
-Our DemoDay date for 2020 is still to be determined but will follow the end of the incubator period.
+The 15-week program runs from 22 June to 25 September 2020.
+During the program you will work to refine your pitch in preparation for the Bendigo Invention and Innovation Festival (BIIF).
+Our PitchFest date for 2020 will be 4 September.

 The program is designed to help startups move to the next stage of their business cycle.
 The program provides knowledge and expertise in areas such as, finance, legal, R&D tax incentives, B2B Sales & marketing, intellectual property, licensing, investors/venture capital, product design, and branding.
 In addition, you will receive advice and mentoring from Bendigo Health clinicians and successful entrepreneurs.

 Eight Health Startups, their founders (and their teams) will be accepted in the program.
 The cohort will be made up of passionate health entrepreneurs who are looking to develop their concept, product or idea.